-We, including our delegate (if any) will not retain any rebate or soft commission from, or otherwise share in any commission with, any broker or dealer in consideration for directing dealings in the investments of the Fund.
+We or any of our delegates thereof will not retain any rebate or soft commission from, or otherwise share in any commission with, any broker or dealer in consideration for directing dealings in the investments of the Fund.
 Accordingly, any rebate or shared commission will be directed to the account of the Fund.

-The soft commission can be retained by us or any of our delegate thereof provided that the goods and services are of demonstrable benefit to the Unit Holders in the form of research and advisory services that assist in the decision-making process relating to the Fund's investments, and any dealing with the broker is executed on terms which are most favourable for the Fund.
+The soft commissions can be retained by us or any of our delegates thereof provided that:-

+- the soft commissions bring direct benefit or advantage to the management of the Fund and may include research and advisory related services; - > any dealing with the broker or dealer is executed on terms which are the most favourable for the Fund; and - we or our delegates will not enter into unnecessary trades in order to achieve a sufficient volume of transactions to qualify for soft commissions.

-ABOUT THE TARGET FUND - LEGG MASON CLEARBRIDGE GLOBAL INFRASTRUCTURE INCOME FUND
+ABOUT THE TARGET FUND - FTGF CLEARBRIDGE GLOBAL INFRASTRUCTURE INCOME FUND

-BASE CURRENCY : USD

-INCEPTION DATE OF THE TARGET FUND : 30 April 2021

-COUNTRY OF ORIGIN : Ireland

-REGULATORY AUTHORITY : Central Bank of Ireland
+BASE CURRENCY : USD INCEPTION DATE OF THE TARGET FUND : 30 April 2021 COUNTRY OF ORIGIN : Ireland REGULATORY AUTHORITY : Central Bank of Ireland

-LEGG MASON GLOBAL FUNDS PLC ("THE COMPANY")
+FRANKLIN TEMPLETON GLOBAL FUNDS PLC ("THE COMPANY")

-The Company is an open-ended investment company with variable capital organised under the laws of Ireland as a public limited company pursuant to the Companies Acts 2014 and the UCITS Regulations.
+The Target Fund is a sub-fund of the Company.
+The Company is an open-ended investment company with variable capital organised under the laws of Ireland as a public limited company pursuant to the Companies Act 2014 and the UCITS Regulations.
 It was incorporated on 13 January 1998 under registration number 278601.